-Answer: BSE is an interesting disease from a medical standpoint because of the causative agent, prions (pronounced pree-ons).
-A prion is an infectious protein that is similar to a virus, but not a typical virus.
+BSE (bovine spongiform encephalopathy) is an interesting disease from a medical standpoint because of the causative agent, prions (pronounced pree-ons).
+A prion is an infectious protein that is similar to a virus, but it's not a virus.

 Unlike viruses, prions aren't alive, so they can't be killed with the usual disinfectants.
 The body does not mount a typical viral immune attack against prions, either.
-Prion proteins can be denatured, but only at extremely high temperatures or with very strong chemicals; either way, these treatments are not consistent with animal life, so they're not an option.
+Prion proteins can be denatured, but only at extremely high temperatures or with very strong chemicals.
+Either way, these treatments are not consistent with animal life, so they are not an option.

-BSE is suspected in animals that exhibit neurological problems, such as staggering, general loss of motor control, dementia or behavioral changes, increased startle reflex, weakness, weight loss, and decreased milk production.
+BSE is suspected in animals that exhibit neurological problems.
+Symptoms may include staggering, general loss of motor control, dementia or behavioral changes, increased startle reflex, weakness, weight loss, and decreased milk production.
 BSE is diagnosed by examining the brain tissue of the deceased animal and finding the characteristic "moth-eaten" appearance of the brain tissue.